 Finally, we wish you “Happy Imagining, Happy Creating & Happy Building !”

 - Information about the Creative Science Foundation (originators of the ‘Creative Robotix‘ series of mobile robots) – http://www.creative-science.org/about/foundation/

-The Creative Robotix mobile robot designs were devised and designed by Dr Simon Egerton, a world renowned roboticist, whose work inspired Brian David Johnson to invent Science-Fiction Prototyping (SFP) as a way of driving product innovation forward in a more effective way.
-At the time Brian David Johnson was working as a futurist at the Intel Corporation driving their product innovation process.
-As part of his work, exploring the issues surrounding the development and deployment of future domestic robots (which Johnson believed would be one of the next big markets for high-tech companies), he wrote a Science Fiction Prototype about a post-singularity humanoid robot called Jimmy , that possessed levels of artificial general intelligence that were comparable to people.
-In the original story, “Nebulous Mechanisms” , Jimmy’s (fictional) designer was a computer scientist who went by the name of Dr Simon Egerton, a brilliant computer scientist who, as part of the story (SFP) gets involved in numerous adventures with the robots he had designed (with all the stories being written by Johnson to test some aspect of the commercial deployment of future humanoid robots).
-As with all of Johnson’s fiction, the stories are engaging and thoughtful.
-However, one of the most extraordinary facets of this series of supposedly fictional stories is that the lead character, Dr Simon Egerton is in fact a real person, a real computer scientist and a real-life robot designer who designed the Creative Robotix platforms presented in this web page!
-If you want to find out more about him, visit Simon’s web page where you will see that works in the College of Science, Health and Engineering, at the Bendigo Campus of La Trobe University near Melbourne (Australia) leading the Intelligent Systems Research group.
-There is a saying that “from little acorns mighty oaks grow” and in a similar vein, this work started from a research paper (Using Multiple Personas in Service Robots to Improve Exploration Strategies When Mapping New Environments ) which led to Brian Johnson writing a series of SFPs about Dr Simon Egerton and his super intelligent robot Jimmy .
-Also, if you want to discover more about this history, visit the history of the Creative Science Foundation website
+Creative Robotix is led by Dr Simon Egerton, a world renowned roboticist who works at La Trobe University in Australia.
+Dr Egerton’s work inspired Intel to invent Science-Fiction Prototyping (SFP) as a way of driving product innovation forward in a more effective way.
+At the time, the work was being driven inside Intel by Brian David Johnson a futurist at the Intel Corporation.
+Intel’s work, was aimed at driving their product innovation process with one example being the development and deployment of future domestic robots (which Intel believed would be one of the next big markets for high-tech companies).
+As part this work, Johnson wrote a Science Fiction Prototype about a post-singularity humanoid robot , that possessed levels of artificial general intelligence that were comparable to people.
+In the original story, “Nebulous Mechanisms” , the robot designer was a computer scientist who went by the name of Dr Simon Egerton, a brilliant computer scientist who, as part of the story (SFP) gets involved in numerous adventures with the robots he had designed.
+All the stories were written to test some aspect of the commercial deployment of future humanoid robots which, as the world’s premiere manufacturer of integrated circuits (chips), Intel hoped a large percentage of such robots would include Intel chips which most people have come to know through Intel‘s well recognized branding ‘Intel Inside‘.
+As remarkable as this story is, an even more extraordinary facet of these Science Fiction Prototypes is that the lead character, Dr Simon Egerton is a real person, a computer scientist and a real-life robot designer who designed the Creative Robotix platforms presented in this web page!
+If you want to find out more about him, visit Simon’s web page where you will see that works in the College of Science, Health and Engineering at the Bendigo Campus of La Trobe University near Melbourne (Australia) leading the Technology Innovation Lab Research group.
+There is a saying that “from little acorns mighty oaks grow” and in a similar vein, this work started from a research paper (Using Multiple Personas in Service Robots to Improve Exploration Strategies When Mapping New Environments ) which led Brian Johnson (then working at Intel Labs) to write a series of SFPs about Dr Simon Egerton and his super intelligent robot.
+If you want to discover more about this, visit the history of the Creative Science Foundation website.